Jacobsmi/ToDoApp_V1/readme.md

 ## Currently Working on

-- Add a date to the task section/Better add task function
+-

 ## To Do

-- When plus is hit autofocus onto add task
+- Ability to edit current responses
 - Add status codes to API responses for bad input(400)
 - Create a Taskbar

 ## Completed

+- Add a date to the task section/Better add task function
+- When plus is hit autofocus onto add task
 - Add better return JSON from the API for validation client-side
   - Can now detect the difference between good get from db, good get with no data, and bad get
 - Adding completed functionality